#

 Heterozygosity

-Each submodule has a --heterozygosity
+Each workflow has a --heterozygosity

 parameter where you can specify the heterozygosity of

-and creates two new VCF files ({prefix}.hap1.vcf
+the simulated variants, which creates two new VCF files ({prefix}.hap1.vcf

 ,